kaylayanos/kaylayanos.github.io/essays/final-project-idea.md

 ---

 ## Overview
-The problem: College students need equipment, but they don’t have money to purchase a new one.
-Instead, they can borrow equipment and other students can loan their equipment.
+**The problem**: College students need equipment, but they don’t have money to purchase a new one.
+Purchasing new equipement can be burdensome especailly with a tight budget or if they only need the item temporarily.
+Instead, with our solution, they can borrow equipment from other students at no extra costs, and other students can loan their equipment.

+**The solution**: Vendors can display items that others can borrow and any user can send a request to borrow any of them.
 This way, students can borrow equipment with no cost, which builds trust in the UH Manoa community.

-The solution: Vendors can display items that others can borrow and any user can send a request to borrow any of them.
 Users have the right to view two different rating fields: rating as a borrower and rating as a vendor, where each are out of 5 stars.
 The borrowing rating indicates whether the user returns the item in good condition while the vendor rating indicates overall satisfaction from borrowers.

 ## Mock-up Page Ideas
 Gallery (Cards)